sph-mn/sph-sc-lib/c-versions/readme.md

-contains libraries from ../source that as transcompiled c versions.
+contains c versions from code in ../source that was compiled from sc.